 - fix traits – pick two complementary partners to fix a genetic trait for the future generations

 - remove traits – pick two complementary partners to breed out a trait from the future generation

 - reinforcement – select two dogs with a particular aptitude or skill to attempt to reinforce such skill in the puppies

-Usually, breeding selectively means that the breeder has a breeding program with short and long-term goals he is trying to reach.
-Each breeding and the resulting litters are a step towards this goal where the breeder can assess where he succeeded, and failed, at.
+Usually, breeding selectively means that the breeder has a breeding program with short and long-term goals it is trying to reach.
+Each breeding and the resulting litters are a step towards this goal where the breeder can assess where it succeeded, and failed, at.

 Advantages of Artificial Selection in Dog Breeding